Big screens. Bright ideas. Real industry impact.

 Development Day Returns: The Big Picture

-We’re also thrilled to announce the return of The Big Picture — our free Filmmaker Development Day hosted at JMC’s Melbourne campus in partnership with the St Kilda Film Festival.
+We’re also thrilled to announce the return of The Big Picture — our free Filmmaker Development Day hosted at JMC’s Melbourne campus as part of the St Kilda Film Festival.

 A hit with students and emerging creatives alike, the event features a full day of workshops, panels, and creative sessions, led by JMC lecturers and guest industry speakers.
 Whether you're into directing, cinematography, storytelling or production design, The Big Picture is designed to sharpen your skills, ignite new ideas, and connect you with the wider filmmaking community.